 l.
 Federal Alcohol Fuel & Cellulosic Biofuel Credit from federal return

 If you claimed an Alcohol Fuel Credit on your federal tax return, enter the amount of your Alcohol Fuel Credit here and attach a copy of federal form 6478.

 m.
-Foreign housing deduction from federal form 2555 or form 2555EZ
+Foreign-earned income exclusion and/or foreign housing deduction from federal form 2555 or form 2555EZ

 n.
 Gains or losses from distressed sale transactions

 If you need information, e-mail our tax specialists.

 o.
 Health savings account deduction from line 25 of the federal 1040

 p.
 Injured veterans program, contributions to